• REVERSE MORTGAGE INFO

 • Change your plan at any time from a line of credit to monthly proceeds or a combination (depending on what remains.)

-• Unlike an equity loan there is no health requirement and no minimum credit score score requirement, although a credit report is required on all loans.
+• Unlike an equity loan there is no minimum credit score requirement, although a credit report is required on all loans.

 • You can remain in your home as long as you wish no matter what is owed the lender.
 You can never be forced out of your home as long as your real estate taxes and homeowner's insurance are paid and as long as you maintain your home according to FHA requirements.